Ericsson/ecchronos/docs/ECCTOOL.md

 `Status` - the status of the manual repair.
 This will always be `IN_QUEUE` for newly run manual repairs.

-`Repaired(%)` - the progress of the manual repair.
+`Repaired(%)` - the number of ranges repaired vs total ranges.
+This value should never go down.
 This will always be `0` for newly run manual repairs.

 `Completed at` - the time when the manual repair has finished.
 This will always be `-` for newly run manual repairs.

-After running this subcommand, to check the progress of running repairs use `ecctool repairs`.
+After running this subcommand, to check the progress of running manual repairs use `ecctool repairs`.

 #### Arguments